corrode/corrode.github.io/content/learn/case-studies/hubstaff/index.md

 +++
-title = "Hubstaff - From Rails to Rust" date = 2025-01-27
-template = "article.html"
-draft = false
+title = "Hubstaff - From Rails to Rust" description = "Here's the story of how Hubstaff's engineering team scaled their webhook system to 10x the initial load with Rust and convinced their hybrid Ruby/C++ team to embrace the language." date = 2025-01-27 template = "article.html" draft = false
 [extra]
 hero = "hubstaff.png"
+card = "hubstaff.png"
 series = "Company Case Studies"
 +++